Back to Flo by Moen Guides

 Verify data flow restoration

 After reconnecting, confirm fresh usage/pressure data appears and alerts resume.
 Run a manual plumbing check to validate full cloud-device round-trip.
-Monitor for at least 24 hours to ensure offline condition does not reoccur under normal household load.
+Monitor for at least 24 hours to make sure offline condition does not reoccur under normal household load.

 Quick Solutions